The consent rails

 Per verified consent transaction

 No minimums.
 No seats.
-Free API access for unlimited /evaluate calls.
+Free API access to /evaluate — fair-use rate limits apply.

 Phase 2 example: Advertiser pays $100 per consent.
 User gets $98.
 Adworth takes $2.
 (Phase 1: advertisers pay the same 2% for infrastructure access; consumer payments open in Phase 2.)